fewekoe/eco_footprint/README.md

 ## Acknowledgement

-A big thank you to the Global Footprint Network providing a ton of resources and great data!
+A big thank you to the Global Footprint Network for providing a ton of resources and great data!